 Restrictive Cheque Crossing or Account Payee's Crossing: This type of crossing restricts the negotiability of the cheque.
-It directs the collecting banker that he needs to credit the amount of cheque only to the account of the payee, or the party named or his agent
+It directs the collecting banker that he needs to credit the amount of cheque only to the account of the payee, or the party named or his agent www.finavan.com

 Not Negotiable crossing: The effect of Not Negotiable crossing is that cheque lost its essential feature of "a Negotiable Instrument".
-The Transferee of such crossed cheque can not get a better title than that of the transferor (cannot become holder in due course) amd cannot convey a better title to his own transferee but the instrument remains transferable.
+The Transferee of such crossed cheque can not get a better title than that of the transferor (cannot become holder in due course) and cannot conveya better title to his own transferee but the instrument remains transferable.

-- 1. Enumerate the reasons for dishonour of a cheque . - 2.
+- 1. Enumerate the reasons for dishonor of a cheque . - 2.
 List the various types of deposits accepted by banks. - 3.
 Differentiate between cheques and demand draft. - 4.
 State briefly the various forms used in banks. - 5.
 Distinguish between fixed deposit Account and Savings Deposit Account - 6.
 Classify various types of cheques. - 7.
 Outline the significance of crossing of cheques. - 8.
 Differentiate between NEFT and RTGS - 9.
 Describe overdraft facility provided by commercial banks. - 10.
 Differentiate between cheque and demand draft.

 - 11. Describe the importance of banks for business - 12.
 Critically evaluate the different modes of money transfer. - 13.
 Discuss in detail various types of bank accounts. - 14.
 Explain the significance of various bank documents. - 15.
 Classify the retail payment system. - 16.
 Explain Mobile banking.
-How does it differ from using a mobile phone for making payments.
+How does it differ from using a mobile phone for making payments

-- 1. Banking Theory Law and Practice- S.N.Maheswari and S.K.
-Maheswari - 2.
-Banking Theory Law and Practice- Dr.V.
-Radha - 3.
-Banking Theory Law and Practice- Dr. S. Guruswamy - 4.
-Banking Theory Law and Practice- B. Santhanam
+- 1. Banking Theory Law And Practice- S.N.Maheswari And S.K.
+Maheswari

+- 2. Banking Theory Law And Practice-

+- Dr.V.
+Radha 3.Banking Theory Law And

+Practice- Dr. S. Guruswamy

+4. Banking Theory Law And Practice- B. Santhanam

-UNIT - V - OFFICE MANAGEMENT - SBAA1407
+UNIT - V - OFFICE MANAGEMENT AND SECRETARIAL PRACTICE - SBAA3019